Highlights of Wimbledon day 13

 LONDON (Reuters) - Highlights from day 13 of the Wimbledon championships on Sunday (times GMT):

+In pursuit of a 13th Grand Slam title, the Serb was in relentless form as he made only one unforced error.

+Djokovic has not lost to the South African since their first meeting, in the second round in Miami 10 years ago.

-The men’s singles final between Novak Djokovic and South Africa’s eighth seed Kevin Anderson began on Centre Court.
+The men’s singles final between Djokovic and South Africa’s eighth seed Anderson began on Centre Court.

 Anderson is looking to become the first player to win Wimbledon on his debut in the title clash since Djokovic claimed his first Wimbledon crown in 2011.